Jee-El/reddit-in-valve-games/README.md

 # reddit-in-valve-games

-Automatically get text-only contents from reddit, bind them to keyboard keys in a Valve game, share them in the chat with the other players.
+A desktop application to automatically get text-only contents from reddit, bind them to keyboard keys in a Valve game, share them in the chat with the other players.
+The GUI is made with ElectronJS, while the scripts that handle everything else are written in Ruby.

 ## Note